zeid-hub/python-p3-v2-orm-relationships/README.md

 class Department:

-    # Define a dictionary to store class instances for subsequent lookup when mapping a table row to a class instance.
+    # Dictionary for mapping a table row to a persisted class instance.
     all = {}

     def __init__(self, name, location, id=None):